 We have seen that inventions made by an AI or implementing an AI could be protected by patent law.

-However, IA involves other entities such as the model (eg the configuration of neural networks).
+However, AI involves other entities such as the model (eg the configuration of neural networks).

-The AI model is often very complex to obtain, because it requires a very particular selection of training data and requires a lot of effort (eg in terms of computing power or in terms of human effort to intelligently format the data. input data).
+The AI model is often very complex to obtain, because it requires a very specific selection of training data and requires a lot of effort (e.g. in terms of computing power or in terms of human effort to intelligently format the Input data).